"Understanding the problems,

 Tube feeders that have metal feeding ports and perches will prevent the squirrels from chewing the holes larger and chewing off the perches.

 If larger pesky birds are managing to eat at a tube feeder and the perches are made of wood or plastic, then cut off the perches to about an inch and a half long.

-Use a small bird feeder that only small clinging agile birds can use like Chickadees, small Woodpeckers, some Finches and Nuthatches.
+Use a small bird feeder that only small clinging agile birds can use like Chickadees, small Woodpeckers, Finches and Nuthatches.